ian-gla/code-club/session1/medium/GADERYPOLUKI-cypher-vol2.md

 ## Task

-Your task is to help scouts to encrypt and decrypt thier messages.
-Write the `encode()` and `decode()` functions.
+Your task is to help scouts to encrypt and decrypt thier messages by writing `encode()` and `decode()` functions.

 The functions should have two parameters, `message` and `key`.
 The `message` input string consists of lowercase and uperrcase characters and whitespace characters.
 The `key` input string consists of only lowercase characters.
-The substitution has to be case-sensitive.
+The substitution should be case-sensitive.

 ## Example
 ```